shainaBk/WomanShopOOP/README.md

 After testing our application with friends and family, we gathered some valuable feedback, including this suggestion.
 This task was accomplished quite easily by simply adding a label in Scene Builder.

-- [x]  Handle errors outside of the console
+- [x]  Handle errors outside the console

 Similarly, based on user testing feedback, we were advised not to display errors in the console (as they would not be visible to end-users) but to use error "popups" instead.
 Consequently, we created a function in the controller to handle